williams-jacquelinec/project7/README.md

 * Read in dataset and generate train and validation splits (2 points)
 * Successfully train your autoencoder (4 points)
 * Plots of training and validation loss (2 points)
-* Explanation of hyperparameters and exaple reconstruction (2)
+* Explanation of hyperparameters and example reconstruction (2)

 ## Transcription Factor Classifier (15 points)
 * Correctly read in all data (2 points)